Douglas Coupland is the best-selling author of the novel that

 Section: Why Design -

-graphic design, strategy, business
+graphic design, strategy, business, students

 Is it the fate of freelance designers to feel permanently squeezed?
 Barringer extracts meaning from his own stretched-thin life.

 Every great success story starts at the first chapter, and we are honored to start two books at once.
 AIGA Baltimore has been awarded two AIGA Innovate grants to work on two special projects that are poised to have a lasting impact on the design community in Baltimore and at large.

 There are three general types or client/designer relationships: boss/worker, friends and partners.
 All three types have their place, but only one of them offers the potential for truly great design to emerge.

 Summer #happyhour = wanderlust wine #packaging + more, via ?? on Design: https://t.co/agYrs2qclV https://t.co/UzMJ0NicuW

 "Milton Glaser Still ?
 New York" via @NYTimes.
 We ? his #GetOutTheVote poster for #AIGAvote! https://t.co/CBrPGkiKmS https://t.co/2oxJ5n7yiM

 Heat got you down?
 Stay cool w/ @ecorceatelier's boozy #packaging + more, on ?? on Design: https://t.co/agYrs2qclV https://t.co/Ye8RCDt0p4